vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 above under Gaṇeśacaturthi.
 The verse 'simhaḥ Prasenam

 avadhit' is Harivamsa I. 38.36.
-Svarnagaurirrata-on Bh. śu.
+Svarṇagaurirrata-on Bh. śu.
 3; tithivrata; Gauri deity; for

 women only; Gauri is worshipped with the 16 upacāras; prayer to Devīto bestow sons, health, saubhagya; on udyāpana 16 wickerwork vessels are filled with sixteen edibles and covered with cloth and donated to brāhmaṇa householders and their wives; Vratārka 41a-44b, VR 96-97 ( notes that